 |Tesla Model 3||10.2%|

-If you are in the market for an electric vehicle, you may find great value from buying used.
+If you are in the market for an electric vehicle, you may find great value in buying used.
 And, if you buy a used Tesla, at least you’ll know it should hold its value well compared to other vehicles.

 Buying Used Electric Cars is Better for the Environment